tahanasir/ShoppingBuddy/README.md

 Canada's Largest International Hackathon,
 Sept 19-21 @ University of Waterloo

-Hack Project

--Platform to share and connect with users interested in the same discounts
+-Shopping Buddy is a platform to share and connect with users interested in the same retail discounts.

 -Buy One, Get 50% Off

+-Open Source HTML5 Script

--PHP, MySQL, HTML, CSS, Firebase, Twitter API
+PHP, MySQL, HTML, CSS, Firebase, Twitter API